His dog ordered porn. He got stuck with the bill.

 Next Barnes filed a complaint with the Federal Communications Commission, explaining the paw, the porn and the payment.

 Soon after, he said, he got a call from the DirectTV brass.
-They agreed to put a credit on his next bill, but Barnes still feels stiffed.
+They agreed to put a credit on his next bill, but Barnes still feels wronged.

 “There’s a problem when there’s a mistake and you expect me to pay for the mistake,” he said.

 DirectTV did not respond Friday to emails seeking comment, but Marino’s errant button-pushing is not without precedent.
-Pet-related ordering gaffes appear to be common.
+Pet-related ordering gaffes sometimes happen.

-In 2009, a Florida man blamed his cat’s keyboard sitting for the hundreds of child pornography files downloaded to his computer, according to the Los Angeles Times.

 Comments